nyggus/perftester/README.md

 > Warning: Backward compatibility of this feature is not guaranteed!
 It does not affect the main functionality of `perftester`, however, so its backward compatibility should be kept.

 The feature works in the following way.
-When you import `perftester` — but you need to do it with `import perftester`, not via importing particular objects — you will be able to see new objects in the global space.
+When you import `perftester` or an object from it (e.g., `from perftester import time_test)`, you will be able to see new objects in the global space.
 One of the is `MEMLOGS`:

 ```python-repl
 >>> import perftester